 Tips and Tricks

 Whole grains store better than grains that have been ground into meal or flour.
-For foods that will last the longest in storage, oven can wheat berries, white rice, whole oats, barley, and rye.
-It’s great having a generous supply of these foods on hand, but you’ll want a hand powered grain mill to grind them if you want to make flour.
+For foods that will last the longest in storage, the oven can wheat berries, white rice, whole oats, barley, and rye.
+It’s great having a generous supply of these foods on hand, but you’ll want a hand-powered grain mill to grind them if you want to make flour.